nfepb/Project3-Battleship-with-Python/README.md

     - Checks on the grid if it is an empty location.
     - Reduces the count of tries left by one.

+### Future Features

+Imagination can go a long way.
+Battleship, through its variations, is a good display of that.
+Due to time constraints, I could not implement all the features I wanted to make available for the players.
+These features may be released in future updates:

+- Add a player grid to display the ships,
+- Have a computer trying to hit the players' ships
+- Add several lengths and allow different directions for ship placement
+- Ask for difficulty input to define size of the grids (initially implemented and then removed).